Nervosys/Botnix/pkgs/test/nixpkgs-check-by-name/README.md

   The default is an empty overlay.

 - `base` (optional):
-  Contains another subdirectory imitating Nixpkgs with potentially any of the above structures.
+  Contains another subdirectory imitating Botpkgs with potentially any of the above structures.
   This is used for [ratchet checks](#ratchet-checks).

 - `expected` (optional):